BreckynDev/Mac_Bootstrap/README.md

 ## Notes

-The script installs the essentials, but you can customize it by adding more tools to the **brew install section**.
+The script installs the essentials, but you can customize it by adding more tools to the **brewFile section**.

 - Ex: brew install node, brew install mysql, brew install nmap, or brew install --cask docker